lavanya-sood/Thesis_EducationalInterface/README.md

 You can find the original videos in the *media* folder.
 The name of each video corresponds to the `questionNumber` or the module value that it is linked to.

 After all the videos are uploaded to youtube replace all the links inside the mongoDB collection for the videoLocation attribute otherwise the videos will not work.

+Go to the *data* for the rest of the instructions on add new json objects to the database.

 ### Backend Setup